kinde-starter-kits/elixir-starter-kit/README.md

-# Kinde Starter Kit - ELixir
+# Kinde Starter Kit - Elixir
 This is an Elixir template with [KindeAuth](https://kinde.com/docs/developer-tools/elixir-sdk/).

 ## Register an account on Kinde